• Skip to primary navigation

 • A nice dress for an evening out

-You will be walking a lot during your Japan trip so I recommend wearing comfortable shoes!
+You will be walking a lot during your Japan trip so I recommend wearing comfortable walking shoes!

 • Lightweight sneakers (with a proper footbed)

 • Pretty sandals or something sturdier, like the Teva Tirra.
-I wear my Teva’s all the time, they may not be very fashionable but they are very comfortable and they give proper foot support.
+I wear my Teva's all the time, they may not be very fashionable but they are very comfortable and they give proper foot support.
 In my experience, sandals are the perfect footwear when exploring cities in Japan during warmer weather.
-Also, you’ll be taking your shoes of often in Japan (whenever entering a temple or a home) and sandals are easy to put on and take off.
+Also, you'll be taking your shoes off often in Japan (whenever entering a temple or a home) and sandals are easy to take off (and put back on).

 Things to pack when hiking in Japan

-If you intend to do a lot of hiking and outdoor activities during your Japan trip like we did, I recommend packing the following items.
+If you intend to do a lot of hiking and outdoor activities during your Japan trip as we did, I recommend packing the following items.

 If you only plan on exploring Japan’s beautiful cities you won’t need these things.